 Breakthrough (Taro Okamoto)

-Between the Okayama City Orient Museum and the Okayama Prefectural Museum of Art is the RSK Sanyo Broadcasting building, which moved to a new location in 2021.
+Between the Okayama City Oriental Museum and the Okayama Prefectural Museum of Art is the RSK Sanyo Broadcasting building, which moved to a new building in 2021.
 One place you should definitely stop by is this avant-garde ceramic mural at the outdoor entrance.
-It was created by Taro Okamoto, one of Japan's leading postwar artists who left behind many works including the Tower of the Sun, and was originally installed at JR Okayama Station to commemorate the opening of the Sanyo Shinkansen in Okayama in 1972.
-It was moved here in conjunction with the renovation of JR Okayama Station and the relocation of Sanyo Broadcasting to its new building.
+It was created by Taro Okamoto, one of Japan's leading postwar artists who left behind many works, including the Tower of the Sun.
+It was originally installed at JR Okayama Station to commemorate the opening of the Sanyo Shinkansen to Okayama in 1972.
+It was relocated here in conjunction with the renovation of JR Okayama Station and the relocation of Sanyo Broadcasting to its new building.

 [RSK Sanyo Broadcasting]